axelotl-T/L2_WAD_Project/README.md

 2. ExchangeRate-API<br>
    - Purpose: To provide real-time currency conversion for international customers<br>
 3. Shopify API<br>
-   - To simulate inventory management and sync to the web application.<br>
+   - Purpose: To simulate inventory management and sync to the web application.<br>

 ## External node modules[^1] that you would like to use